Zero-Shot Compositional Policy Learning via Language Grounding: BabyAI++ platform for zero-shot compositional learning

-\paragraph{Environment Dynamics} Various types of floor tiles are added to the map to create different kinds of state transition dynamics.
+\textbf{Environment dynamics} In BabyAI++, we add various properties to special floor tiles, each property denotes a different kind of state transition dynamic.
 For example, stepping on a \textit{"trap"} tile will cause the episode to end with zero reward, and attempting forward movement on a \textit{"flipUpDown"} tile will cause the agent to move backwards.
 These tiles are distinguished from normal tiles by their color.
 Similar to objects, the tiles are randomly placed on the map.
-More details of the dynamics can be found in Appendix \ref{app:babyai++}.

-\paragraph{Descriptive Text} Descriptive text about the model dynamics is provided alongside the instructions as observation to the agent.
+A BabyAI++ level that uses dynamic tiles need to specify parameters such as which types of tiles can appear, how many types of tiles can appear simultaneously, and the frequency by which the tiles appear (in place of a normal tile).
+The descriptive dynamics of a level can be described by a set of tile colors $\mathcal{C}$ and the set of dynamic properties $\mathcal{P}$.
+Each instance of the level initializes a new many to one mapping from color to property $\mathcal{M}(c): \mathcal{C} \mapsto \mathcal{P}$, as well as the color mapping of a grid location $\mathcal{G}(x, y): \mathbb{Z}^2 \mapsto \{\mathcal{C}, 0\}$ where $0$ represents no color.
+The following tile properties are currently implemented: \begin{itemize}[noitemsep] \item \textit{trap}: ending the episode with zero reward upon enter; \item \textit{slippery}: walking over slippery tile increments the time counter by just a half, thereby increasing reward; \item \textit{flipLeftRight}: swapping the left and right actions when the agent is on this tile; \item \textit{flipUpDown}: swapping the forward and backward actions when the agent is on this tile; \item \textit{sticky}: the agent needs to take 3 actions to leave the tile; \item \textit{magic}: if the agent spends more than 1 turn on this tile, it is propelled downward by 1, in addition to the movement of its normal action. \end{itemize} \textbf{Descriptive text} Descriptive text about the model dynamics is provided alongside the instructions as observation to the agent.
 In BabyAI++, we use text to describe which types of tiles are in use and what color is matched to each tile type.
-Since the pairing between color and tile type is randomized, the agent must understand the description for it to properly navigate the map.
+Since the pairings between color and tile type are randomized, an agent must learn to ground the descriptive text to navigate efficiently.
 By default, each color to dynamic pair is described by a sentence in the description, but we also provide more challenging configurations such as partial descriptions.
 Fig.~\ref{fig:babyai++} provides an example BabyAI++ train/test task.

+\textbf{BabyAI++ levels} We build BabyAI++ levels (Table~\ref{tab:env_heldout}) upon BabyAI levels.
+By enabling different variable dynamics - one BabyAI level can be extended into multiple BabyAI++ levels.
+Note that even simple BabyAI levels can be made challenging with the addition of tiles as the agent must learn to associate language descriptions of tiles to the learned dynamics of each tile type.